TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/B2C-IdP-Apollo.md

 :::Section Additional resources:::

-### Useful Links
+## **Useful Links**

 * Check our [samples for several Social account policy enhancements](https://github.com/azure-ad-b2c/samples#social-account-policy-enhancements) for Azure AD B2C.
-* Custom policies are configuration files that define the behavior of your Azure AD B2C tenant.
-Get started by [creating a Custom Policy](https://docs.microsoft.com/azure/active-directory-b2c/custom-policy-get-started).
 * Learn [best practices and recommendations](https://docs.microsoft.com/azure/active-directory-b2c/best-practices) for integrating Azure AD B2C into existing or new application environments.
-* Click here to learn [Frequently asked questions](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-faqs) about the Azure Active Directory B2C.
+* Learn more about our [Frequently asked questions](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-faqs) about the Azure Active Directory B2C.
 * Ask your question to our developer community at  [Stack Overflow](http://stackoverflow.com/questions/tagged/azure-ad-b2c).
 ### Additional articles that may help you
 <azureKB>